Skip to Main Content

 ← Collection

 On Hillhurst Avenue in Los Feliz, Vandell occupies a stretch of the city where neighbourhood dining has quietly grown more ambitious over the past decade.
-The address places it among a peer set that prizes focused menus and committed regulars over high-volume covers, positioning Vandell within Los Angeles's broader movement toward intentional, neighbourhood-rooted restaurants.
+The address places it among a comparable set that prizes focused menus and committed regulars over high-volume covers, positioning Vandell within Los Angeles's broader movement toward intentional, neighbourhood-rooted restaurants.

 Vandell restaurant in Los Angeles, United States